skypher/montezuma/README.txt

 ** Installation and Loading

-You can use ASDF-INSTALL to install Montezuma:
+You can use Quicklisp to install and load Montezuma:

-  (asdf-install:install '#:montezuma)

-And ASDF to load it:

-  (asdf:oos 'asdf:load-op '#:montezuma)
+  (ql:quickload 'montezuma)

 ** Testing